Trump Denies Iran Has Captured 17 CIA Spies

 On Monday, a senior Iranian intelligence officer told reporters in Tehran that Iran has detained CIA-trained Iranian nationals who were attempting to gather information on the country's military and nuclear capabilities.

 "The rulings for these spies have been issued and a number of them will be executed as corruptors on Earth," said the intelligence officer, who was not identified.
-Iran's semi-official news agency Fars describes him as the director-general of the intelligence ministry's counterespionage department.
+Iran's semiofficial news agency Fars describes him as the director-general of the intelligence ministry's counterespionage department.

 The Iranian reports do not specify how many of the alleged spies were set to be executed, or when that might happen.